New Cheque Fraud Protection Technology

 Nathan Sheppard, Senior Payments Manager at Nationwide, said: “This new contract with Checkprint is a result of a long standing and excellent working relationship built up over the last decade and more.
 Checkprint and ourselves both value the commitment to the working relationship and the quality of the specific products and services provided.”

 Emma Thornton, Business Development Director at Checkprint, said: “We are extremely proud to have secured this renewed contract with Nationwide and to support their local branches across the UK with the provision of our corporate cheque services.
-We ensure that any orders are fulfilled and distributed in a highly efficient manner, to ensure that each branch can meet its corporate cheque needs.”
+We ensure that any orders are fulfilled and distributed in a highly efficient manner, to ensure that each branch can meet its branch cheque needs.”